elzik/fmsync/README.md

 [![License](https://img.shields.io/github/license/elzik/fmsync)](https://github.com/elzik/fmsync/blob/regex-filters/LICENSE)
 [![Release](https://img.shields.io/github/v/release/elzik/fmsync?display_name=tag&sort=semver)](https://github.com/elzik/fmsync/releases)

+# Introduction

-Ensure that a Markdown file's created date is synchronised with the created-at date found in its Front Matter
+fmsync ensures that a Markdown file's created date is synchronised with the `created` date found in its Front Matter.
+It can do this either on the command line or by using a service configured to constantly watch for changes in Front Matter of files in one or more directories.

+# Installation

+There are not yet any official releases.
+To install on Windows:
+1. Clone the repository
+2. Run `/build/publish.ps1`
+3. Run `/build/local-install.ps1`

+You should add the command line app's path to your `PATH` environment variable: `C:\Program Files\fmsync\console`.
+The watcher service will be automatically started, watching the folder specified in its `appSettings.config` file.

+# Command Line

 ## Usage